Best tips and tricks for improving a cheap electric guitar

 In case you cannot make a nut change for whatever reason, a suggestion we make is that you lubricate it.
 You can lubricate it with graphite, either with graphite powder or with the lead of a pencil.
-Also make sure that the channel the rope passes through is smooth and has no rough edges that will cause the rope to not run smoothly.
+Also make sure that the channel the string passes through is smooth and has no rough edges that will cause the string to not run smoothly.

 Guitar Bridge Upgrade

 While this is true for any guitar, it is especially important on a Stratocaster.
 This is because cheap guitars, even Mexico’s Fender Stratocaster Standard, come with the fine tremolo block.
 Low mass blocks cause the guitar to lose shine, attack and sustain.